Lahore Museum: Scope

-The museum displays archaeological materials from Bronze Age (Indus Valley civilization) to the medieval era Hindu Shahi period.
+The museum displays archaeological materials from Bronze Age (Indus Valley Civilisation) to the medieval era Hindu Shahi and Mughal period.
 It has one of the largest collections of archaeology, history, arts, fine arts, applied arts, ethnology, and craft objects in Pakistan.
 It also has an extensive collection of Hellenistic and Mughal coins.
 There is also a photo gallery dedicated to the emergence of Pakistan as an independent state, the Pakistan Movement Gallery.

 Collections

 The museum has a number of Greco-Buddhist sculptures, Mughal and Pahari paintings on display.
 Over 58,000 artifacts are reported to be part of its collection, with only 14,000 being on display.
 The collection contains important relics from the Indus Valley civilization, Gandhara, and Graeco-Bactrian periods as well.
 The Fasting Buddha, dating from the Gandhara period, is one of the museums most prized and celebrated objects.

-The coin collection consists of 38,000 rare coins.

 The Evolution of Mankind

 The ceiling of the entrance hall features The Evolution of Mankind, a large mural consisting of 48 panels (each measuring 6 by 8 feet).
 It was painted by Pakistani artist Sadequain who originally completed it in 1973.
 Due to the weather conditions and termite attacks, the mural suffered significant damage over the years, A grant was approved by the Governor of Punjab in 2008 to start the restoration work.
 It was taken down in 2010, while restoration work began in 2012.
 By 2018, 16 of the panels had been restored by Uzma Usmani and Mumtaz Hussain.

 The museum also contains fine specimens of Mughal and Sikh carved woodwork and has a large collection of paintings dating back to the British period.
 The collection also includes musical instruments, ancient jewelry, textiles, pottery, and armory, as well as some Tibetan and Nepalese work on display.